-Students in the Department of Physician Assistant Studies are participants in a professional training program whose graduates assume positions of high responsibility as providers of health care.
+Students in the Department of Physician Assistant Studies participate in a professional training program, and graduates assume positions of high responsibility as health care providers.
 Students must have academic and clinical skills but also must demonstrate interpersonal skills, reliability, professional appearance, and conduct.
-Deficiencies in any of these areas will be brought to the students' attention.
+Deficiencies in any of these areas will be brought to the student's attention.
 Continued deficiencies may result in disciplinary actions, including dismissal.
 The PA Program follows the Office of the Provost's Undergraduate Attendance Policy (see handbook) and has adopted the same rules for the Professional PHAS courses.
 A withdrawal from a course may result if too many absences/tardiness are accrued.
 Any withdrawal from a course in any year of the PA curriculum may result in automatic dismissal from the program.
 There is not sufficient time to repeat coursework as makeup.

-Attendance and participation are mandatory for all components of the clinical year including clerkship days and return to campus events including the case presentations, OSCE's, and capstone presentations.
+Attendance and participation are mandatory for all components of the clinical year, including clerkship days and return-to-campus events.
 If a student has an unexcused absence for any of these sessions, the student will be brought before the Progress and Promotion Committee.
 This may result in delayed graduation or dismissal from the program.

-Students who are ill or anticipate absence for a family emergency must immediately contact the Director of Clinical Education, Program Director, or PA's main office.
+Students who are ill or anticipate absence for a family emergency must immediately contact the Director of

+Clinical Education, Program Director, or PA's main office.
 All students must consult with the course instructor(s) missed for makeup, if necessary.
 All missed labs and OSCEs must be made up on scheduled makeup days to progress in the program.
 Faculty have scheduled makeup days for students to complete missed work that is mandatory to progress.
 Absences due to illness will be reviewed on a case-by-case basis.
+Students who are given a "day off" by the preceptor without an opportunity to make up the day must contact the PA Program to plan for asynchronous work.

-While every effort will be made to assist students with an excused absence for an illness or family situation, anyone who misses more than two scheduled days in a rotation will need to work with the program.
+While every effort will be made to assist students with an excused absence for an illness or family situation, anyone who misses more than two scheduled days in a rotation will need to work with the program for missed time to ensure progression in the program.
 The program may require an extension of training time or a repeat of the entire clerkship.
-This may result in being assigned to a different preceptor, based on the Program's scheduling needs.
+This may result in being assigned to a different preceptor based on the program's scheduling needs.
 In any case, such a repeat would necessitate delaying the student's graduation until all learning outcomes and competencies have been successfully completed.

-Attendance will be tracked by the program.
-If an unreported absence is discovered, the final grade of the clerkship will be reduced by 3%.
+The program will track attendance.
+If an unreported absence is discovered, the professionalism grade of the clerkship will be reduced by 10%.
 More than one day of unreported absences in a year will result in review by the Progress and Promotion Committee, with possible dismissal from the program.
-Attendance before and beyond the usual "8 to 5 day" does occur with regular frequency.
+Attendance before and beyond the usual "8 to 5 day" occurs regularly in the clinical year.
 Students are expected to remain and participate in all instances.
 There are a few excused absences that are acceptable.

+Absences:

-Absences: Must be emailed to MissedDaysMUPA@marquette.edu or call the Program office by 9:00am the day of absence, 414-288-5688.
+Must be emailed to MissedDaysMUPA@marquette.edu or call the Program office by 9:00am the day of absence, 414-288-5688.
 They should additionally be put into the student leave tab in Exxat.